 Embarrassing.
 Horrid.
 Disgusting.
 Boondoggle.

-Those are a few of the words used by city officials during Tuesday night's city council meeting to describe some of the findings of a recently-released federal audit report on the Medford Housing Authority.
+Those are a few of the words used by city officials during Tuesday night's city council meeting to describe some of the findings of

 Even though the city has no control over the housing authority -- it operates autonomously from the municipal government -- the council discussed the audit during its meeting Tuesday night and unanimously approved a resolution asking for the housing authority to distribute letters to all its residents notifying them of the report.